 Numerous clinical and behavioral studies have been conducted regarding use of FC.
 Studies show that FC is found acceptable by women and their partners in many cultures.
-Importantly studies also show that when FC is made available with male condoms there is a significant increase in protected sex acts.
+Importantly, studies also show that when FC is made available as an option to using male condoms there is a significant increase in protected sex acts.
 The increase in protected sex acts varies by country and averages between 10% and 35%.